alfonsobries/laravel-commentable/README.md

 $comment->replyFrom($user2, 'a reply');
 ```

-2. Use the `addCommentFrom` method to add an anonymous comment from the User (or the model that implements the `CanCommentInterface` contract)
+2. Use the `addCommentFrom` method to add a comment from the User (or the model that implements the `CanCommentInterface` contract)

 ```php
 $user = User::first();